unipartdigital/workflows_engine/docs/source/primitives.rst

 .. jsonschema:: ../../src/core/schema/components/button.json

 Triggers action on click.
-The default buttons are `submit`, `next`, `back`.
+The default buttons are `submit`, `next`, `back`, `close`, `open_resource` .
 A next button can set a value in the context, allowing for branching of flows based on button presses.
+A close button closes the window opened, generally used for modal popups.
+An open_resource button opens a new tab without changing the current screen.

 Actions
 ^^^^^^^